Suspect Arrested After Woman Shoved Into E-Train, Student’s Jaw Busted on UES

 An unidentified 30 year-old woman was shoved into an incoming E train at the Fifth Ave.-53rd St. station on Wednesday, October 18, the NYPD confirmed to Straus News.
 The incident happened around noon.
-After being helped back onto the platform, she was rushed by paramedics to New York/Presbyterian Hospital, where she remains in critical condition due to the head injury she received.
+Paramedics rushed her to New York/Presbyterian Hospital after she was helped back onto the platform.
+She remains in critical condition due to the head injury she received.

-45 year-old suspect Sabir Jones was reportedly arrested in Newark, New Jersey on Thursday, October 19.
+45 year-old suspect Sabir Jones was arrested in Newark, New Jersey on Thursday, October 19.
+Newark Public Safety Director Fritz Fragé issued a written statement on the arrest, clarifying that Jones had been transferred in the custody of the U.S. Marshals Service.
+He was reportedly then sent to a psychiatric hospital.

 The shoving had reportedly occurred just minutes after Jones shattered another 26 year-old man’s jaw on the same platform (that victim has chosen to remain anonymous).
-The victim who said he was a student from Queens, told the New York Times that he would be undergoing surgery for the assault.
+The man, who noted that he was a student from Queens, told the New York Times that he would be undergoing surgery for the assault.
 Both incidents appear unprovoked.

 NYPD Chief of Transit Michael Kemper told the press that Saber “was known to the department,” and that he suffered from mental illness.
 He has also reportedly come into contact with The Bowery Residents’ Committee, a homeless outreach organization, multiple times.